'Relief': Downtown Madison bursts into celebration as Joe Biden wins presidency

 “Relieved and elated” was how 26-year-old Paul Hermann said he was feeling after the call was made.

-Around mid-morning at Capitol Square — before major media outlets had called the race — a few dozen people attending a rally put on by labor unions and political advocacy organizations were already talking about what they want to see accomplished under a Biden administration.
+Around mid-morning at Capitol Square — before major media outlets had called the race — a few dozen people attended a rally put on by labor unions and political advocacy organizations where speakers were already talking about what they want to see accomplished under a Biden administration.

-As Awaits Khaleel with the Wisconsin Muslim Civic Alliance addressed the crowd, he broke away from his speech.
+As Awais Khaleel, with the Wisconsin Muslim Civic Alliance, addressed the crowd, he broke away from his speech.

 “I have the privilege of sharing something with y’all.
 I was just notified that CNN has called this election,” Khaleel said as cheers went up.

-Soon, more and more Biden supporters — and some Trump supporters — began to trickle into Capitol Square.
+Soon, more and more Biden supporters — and some Trump supporters — began to trickle onto Capitol Square.
 The revelers, many of whom were wearing facemasks, swelled into the hundreds by early afternoon.

+A line of cars circling the Capitol and honking horns turned into clogged streets of cars, motorcycles and bicycles carrying Biden supporters cheering in the heart of the Democratic stronghold.

 Support Local Journalism

+Patrick Sajbel, 60, of Madison, recently retired as a chemical engineering consultant, a job that took him all over the world.
+He was relieved that “credibility is back” for the country because he felt Trump’s approach was damaging.

+“It’s just delightful to finally see a change,” Sajbel said.
+“It was an experiment for four years, OK, (but) it’s over.”

-Catherine Erhard Olson, 39, and her husband, Patrick Olson, 41, were watching the rally from the Capitol lawn while their 3-year-old son, Theodore, ate a slice of Ian's mac and cheese pizza.
+Catherine Erhard Olson, 39, and her husband, Patrick Olson, 41, were watching the rally from the Capitol lawn while their 3-year-old son, Theodore, ate a slice of Ian’s mac n’ cheese pizza.

 “I hope that climate change is the No. 1 thing they are receptive to and actually take action on climate change,” she said.